slittorin/home-assistant-maintenance/README.md

    - Step 1 through 3 is not needed since we have restored the files.
    - For step 4: Update `/srv/docker-compose.yml` so that image and `influxdb:latest` is changed to `influxdb:2.2.0-alpine` (note that it is not `influxdb:2.1.1-alpine`, due to the bug I isolated below).
    - Step 5 is not needed since we have restored the files.
-   - Run the activities in step 6.
+   - Perform the activities in step 6.
    - Now we have a container running for Influx, with the right version, and will need to restore database:
      - Since we got a new fresh instance, we also got the bucket HA, that we cannot restore directly to.
        - I tried here to perform `influx restore DIRTOBACKUPDIRECTORY --full` but got error `Error: failed to restore SQL snapshot: InfluxDB OSS-only command failed: 500 Internal Server Error: An internal error has occurred - check server logs`.